maorcc/gimp-mcp/GIMP_MCP_PROTOCOL.md

-# GIMP Python-Fu via MCP Documentation
+# GIMP PyGObject via MCP Documentation

 ## Overview
-This document describes how to execute Python-Fu commands in GIMP using the MCP (Model Context Protocol) interface through the `gimp:call_api` function.
+This document describes how to execute PyGObject commands in GIMP using the MCP (Model Context Protocol) interface through the `gimp:call_api` function.

 ## Basic Method